 DAT vs DAP: Decoding the Differences in Incoterms

 Have you ever scratched your head over shipping terms like DAT and DAP?
 You’re not alone.
 These Incoterms play a crucial role in international trade, determining who’s responsible for what during the shipping process.
-Let’s dive into the world of DAT vs DAP and unravel the mystery behind these important shipping terms.
+Let’s dive into the world of DAT vs DAP incoterms and unravel the mystery behind these important shipping terms.

 What is DAT (Delivered at Terminal)?